stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

 To generate a stand-alone application use option `-m`.
 This option is useful for testing JSONPath query filters given with option `-p`.

-Option `-f%``fmt` sets the floating point double precision format to use in the generated code.
+Option `-f%%fmt` sets the floating point double precision format to use in the generated code.
 By default, jsoncpp emits floating point numbers with up to 17 digit mantissas to preserve precision.
-Use `-f%``lG` for the shortest floating point representation.
+Use `-f%%lG` for the shortest floating point representation.

 JSONPath syntax                                                     {#jsoncpp-3}
 ---------------